jknapp25/exogenesis/story.md

 He noticed the deep blue portal of it's eyes, like he could enter into them.

-He noticed it's smooth lips like the crescent shape in the night sky he had seen behind the harvester's glass.
+He noticed it's smooth lips like the crescent shape in the night sky he had seen hiding behind the harvester's glass.

-He
+He noticed the softness of it's skin.

+But you're different.
+The soft words emerged.

+Yes, I think so.
+It replied, the small smile coming to the surface once again.
+It delicately stopped it's hand on his arm and tilted it's head to rest on his arm.